Tips for Selecting a Hawaii Vacation Rental

 As I’ve previously mentioned, renting a vacation condo/villa is a great way to save money on your Hawaii accommodations.
 The only issue is that there’s not a perfect rental site that covers all the islands.

-When I start to look for a vacation rental, I tend to gravitate to VRBO.com because I believe it has the largest inventory of Hawaii vacation rentals from all islands, plus I get to choose the exact unit I’ll be renting.
+When I start to look for a vacation rental, I tend to gravitate to VRBO.com because it has the largest inventory of Hawaii vacation rentals from all islands, plus I get to choose the exact unit I’ll be renting.
 I like having that kind of control.
-That being said, VRBO is far from perfect and can be a royal-pain-in-the-you-know-what to use, though it has gotten easier to use in recent years.
 AirBnB.com is another good source, particularly for solo travelers and couples, though they also have some accommodations for more people.

 As you search for a Hawaii vacation rental, how can you make sure you’re not getting a dud?
 Sadly, there are scammers who are looking to take advantage of tourists.
 So, what can you do to protect yourself as you use VRBO or any other vacation rental company?
 Here are six tips that should help.